Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group26, RNA-seq visulization.md

 ![Blog_pca_8](https://user-images.githubusercontent.com/72646231/206060115-817dc790-4b75-4223-9f41-ffb394082234.png)

 **Figure 4.** This image shows a PCA plot of cluster similarity such that there are 3 clusters.
-The first PC (explains most variation): Group 3 vs. Group 1 vs. 2&4.
+The first PC (explains most variation): Group 3 vs. Group 1 vs. Group 2&4.

 ### Application of the PCA Plot in Differential Expression Analysis